Josh Fawole

-Joshua "Josh" Ayoola Fawole (born July 21, 1998) is an American soccer player who plays as a forward for Dulwich Hamlet F.C.
+Joshua Ayoola Fawole (born July 21, 1998) is an American soccer player who plays as a forward.

 Career

 College

 Fawole played four years of college soccer at Loyola University Maryland between 2016 and 2019, making 68 appearances, scoring 20 goals and tallying 10 assists.

 While playing at college, Fawole appeared in the USL PDL with Baltimore Bohemians in 2016, NPSL side FC Baltimore in 2018, and the now rebranded USL League Two in 2019 with The Villages SC.

 Professional

 On January 9, 2020, Fawole was selected 42nd overall in the 2020 MLS SuperDraft by D.C.
 United.
 Though D.C.
 United declined to make him an offer, Fawole did sign with their USL Championship affiliate, Loudoun United, on March 6, 2020.
 He made his professional debut on March 7, 2020, appearing as a 57th-minute substitute in a 0–0 draw with Philadelphia Union II.

 On October 8, 2021, following a trial period, Fawole agreed to join Aldershot Town of the National League, before immediately joining Farnborough on a short-term loan.
 Fawole returned to Aldershot in January and went onto feature four times in all competitions before another loan move, this time joining Salisbury in February.
 On 22 March 2022, Fawole then joined Southern League Premier Division South side Beaconsfield Town on loan.
 Fawole was released at the end of the 2021–22 season.

 In August 2022, Fawole joined Maidstone United, following a successful trial period and went onto make his debut during a 2–1 home victory over York City.

-On March 4, 2023, Fawole agreed to join Dulwich Hamlet F.C of the National League South after being released from Maidstone United and a brief one month stint at Aveley FC.
-He made his debut for the club that same day in the 70th minute of a 1-0 win against fellow National League South side St. Albans City F.C.
+On March 4, 2023, Fawole agreed to join Dulwich Hamlet F.C of the National League South after being released from Maidstone United and a brief one-month stint at Aveley FC.
+He made his debut for the club that same day in the 70th minute of a 1–0 win against fellow National League South side St. Albans City F.C.

+Fawole returned to the United States on March 11, 2024, joining third-tier side Central Valley Fuego.